The American Revolutionary War

 For the full “History Unplugged” Podcast, click here!

-The American War of Independence or Revolutionary War started in 1775 and lasted 8 long years until 1783 when it finally came to an end and the North American colonies finally gained their independence.
-The war started as a rebellion of the thirteen colonies that declared themselves the United States of America against British rule in the colonies.
+The American Revolutionary War or War of Independence or started in 1775 and lasted 8 long years until 1783 when it finally came to an end and the North American colonies finally gained their independence.
+The American Revolutionary war started as a rebellion of the thirteen colonies that declared themselves the United States of America against British rule in the colonies.
 France also got involved and fought on the side of the rebels in 1778, leading to the conflict culminating into a world war involving Britain, France, the Netherlands and Spain.
 It all ended with the signing of two peace treaties.

 The Treaty of Paris

 After the British suffered a major defeat at Yorktown, many politicians in Britain started to highly disagree with continuing the war and the Prime Minister, Lord North handed in his resignation in March of 1782.
 Shortly after, in April, the British Commons voted that the war in America should be ended.
 In late November, 1782 preliminary peace articles were signed and drafted, but the war only formally came to an end when the Treaty of Paris was signed on September 4, 1783.
 The last British troops were withdrawn from New York in November, 1783 and the Paris treaty was ratified by the U.S. Congress on January 14, 1784.

 The Treaties of Versailles, that were signed together with the Treaty of Paris, did not have anything to do with the United States of America, but was mostly about the fight for colonies between European countries France, Britain, Spain and the Netherlands.
 After lengthy negotiations, the countries decided which colonies they were to give back and to keep and came up with a solution everybody was happy with in the name of peace.
 The treaties specified exactly what was agreed upon by these European countries.

 To learn more, click here for our comprehensive guide to Colonial America.